mwganson/MeshRemodel/README.md

 <br/>
 If you hold Ctrl key down while invoking this command the mesh object will be made partially transparent and non-selectable in the 3d view.
 You can still select it in the tree view, but it will not appear to be selected in the 3d view and on mouse over you will not see it change to pre-select color.
 This will make it easier to see the MR_Points object.
 These settings can be changed in the mesh object's view tab in the property view.
 <br/>
 Update: As of v1.82 you can now also create a points object from a Points cloud object created in Points workbench, which are non-selectable.
-So, if you need to be able to select the individual points in a points cloud use this tool to create the selected points object.<br/>
+So, if you need to be able to select the individual points in a points cloud use this tool to create the selected points object.
+Because the Points cloud object points are non-selectable the algorithm uses the first 3 points in the object to define the plane.
+If those 3 points are colinear then it won't work.<br/>
 <br/>
 ## Create WireFrame Object
 <img src="Resources/icons/CreateWireFrameObject.png" alt="create wireframe object"><br/>